Cordoba Corporation Founded

 The Transbay Transit Center will replace the former Transbay Terminal and become a statewide transit hub that will accommodate the California High-Speed Rail Project, among numerous other transit systems, connecting northern and southern California in a location that creates a new neighborhood with housing, retail, and transportation.

 As California energy policy focused on the expansion of renewable energy, Cordoba Corporation joined a team to provide civil inspections and QA/QC services to Southern California Edison on a major transmission line expansion to add capacity to strengthen SCE’s electrical system and also deliver clean, renewable energy from the Tehachapi Wind Resources Area to southern California.

 Space Shuttle Endeavour Transport Project

-As part of a multi-disciplinary team, Cordoba Corporation volunteers to lead the planning, engineering, and coordination efforts in the historic transport of the Space Shuttle Endeavour, successfully bringing to Los Angeles a national treasure to inspire future generations of scientists and engineers.
+As part of a multi-disciplinary team, Cordoba Corporation volunteered to lead the planning, engineering, permitting and coordination efforts for the historic transport of the Space Shuttle Endeavour, successfully bringing to the California Science Center in Los Angeles a national treasure to inspire future generations of scientists and engineers.

 Cordoba Corporation joined the ranks of the industry’s top professional services firms, ranking on both the Engineering News Record (ENR) Top 50 Program Management Firms and the ENR Top 100 Construction Management-for-Fee Firms lists.
 In the ensuing years since 2012, Cordoba has received similar annual recognition from ENR and two of our employees have been recognized by ENR as Top Young Professionals.